 Types of Exercises You Can Do With a Rope

 There are innumerable ways to add skipping rope into your workout routine, no matter if you’re doing CrossFit, cross-training, or conventional powerlifting and bodybuilding.
-Often boxing enthusiasts will rely on a skipping rope to help improve their speed and performance.
+Often boxing and martial arts enthusiasts will rely on a skipping rope to help improve their speed and performance.
 However, what kinds of workouts can be done with skipping?
 Let’s take a look at the most popular.

 First, it’s essential that you warm-up for skipping rope properly.
 This should include multi-plane jumps by jumping in all three planes of motion.
 Preparing your muscles and connective tissues for the work they’re able to do helps prevent injury.
 Most skipping experts suggest performing 8-10 jumps in each direction with a 30-second rest in between.